 It’s OK.
 According to the U.S. Small Business Association (SBA), 30% of new businesses fail before year two.

 Other times, a business never actually gets off the ground.
-You formally filed a corporation, LLC, or nonprofit with the greatest of intentions, but ended up going in another direction and never did anything with the entity.
-Maybe you started it years ago, but still receive something in the mail from some governmental entity about your defunct company.
+You formally filed a corporation, Limited Liability Company (LLC), or nonprofit with the greatest of intentions but ended up going in another direction and never did anything with the business entity.
+Maybe you completed your business incorporation years ago but still receive something in the mail from some governmental office about your defunct company.

-Why Do I Need to Dissolve My Company?
+Why Might I Need to Dissolve My Company?

-If the government considers your company still active, you are required to file periodic reports like annual statements and pay annual fees and income taxes.
+If the government considers your company still active, you are required to file periodic statements like annual reports and pay annual fees and income taxes.
 Ignoring that inactive company for years means those fees might be adding up, and you could be held personally liable for them.

 It’s not only the government with their hand out.
 There may be others trying to collect against your company.
 Many legal claims have a statute of limitations of four or six years, meaning someone can sue your company for something that happened back when people were doing the mannequin challenge.
 That is, unless you put a stop to it and officially dissolve your company.

 Legally, if your business is technically active for even one day, you will likely still have to fill out a tax return for it for the entire year.
 That means if you wait until January 1 to dissolve your company, you could be on the hook for another year’s worth of federal and state taxes, fees, and filings as the business owner.

 Avoid adding another year’s worth of filings by dissolving now, before the year ends.
 Not only is it prudent, but you will personally feel better knowing your closed business is one administrative headache you won’t have to deal with next year.
 You can start the new year with a fresh start and maybe even start over with a new LLC, nonprofit, or corporation.

 How Do I Dissolve an LLC, Nonprofit, or Corporation?